 The only way that can be prevented is to have failsafe sampling and testing procedures that cannot be corrupted.
 Nothing like that is 100 percent safe.
 That is obvious, given the frequent reports of wrongful or falsified DNA evidence.
 Two different sources will minimize the chances of accidental or deliberate errors.

-To have two independent DNA testing labs take and test samples will most likely provide far greater assurances of DNA-testing accuracy than anything else will.
+Having two independent DNA testing labs take and test samples will provide far greater assurance of DNA-testing accuracy than anything else will.

-It will be interesting to see the outcome of the review of the 7,000 cases of DNA tests that were used to put many men into prison in Australia.
-Lets hope that the results of that review will become public knowledge and that someone will make certain that happens.
+It will be interesting to see the outcome of the review of the 7,000 cases.
+The DNA tests were used to put many men into prison in Australia.
+Let’s hope that the results of that review will become public knowledge and that someone will make certain that happens.